 About Us

-“Simple Living, Southern Charm.
-That pretty much sums it up!
-Simply living, by appreciating the beauty that surrounds us and taking the time to soak up the history and the nostalgia of our southern roots.
-My parents were not from here so I guess I am technically still an “outsider”.
+My parents were not "from here", so I guess I am technically still an “outsider”.
 My father is from Colorado and my mother is from Arlington, VA.
 Even though my parents were not raised in the deep south, I have grown to appreciate my southern upbringing and cherish the lessons I have learned.
 My southern roots do run deep as my grandmother was raised in Selma, Alabama.
 Despite living outside Washington D.C. for 60 years, she never lost her classic southern drawl or her need to serve a fruit or congealed salad at every meal.
-There are so many wonderful things that I have learned from growing up southern and I can’t wait to share them with you in hopes that you too will be able to embrace the ease of southern living!"
+There are so many things I have learned to cherish about growing up southern.
+Loving (and feeding) your neighbors, appreciating a beautifully set table, the art of writing a thoughtful thank you note, a well-planned party, baby shower, or wedding shower, the importance of manners...
+I could go on and on, but you get the gist.
+Welcome to The Southern Mercantile, we're so glad you're here!

 Our Mission